Yosemite 2022: What to Expect

 Your next stop is Oakhurst which has dueling grocery stores on opposite sides of Highway 49 and both within sight of Highway 41 as you drive through town.
 We are generally fans of Raley’s, which seems to have a slightly better “natural” foods selection, but we know plenty of people who prefer Von’s.
 For foreign visitors they are probably close to indistinguishable.

-Oakhurst also has a selection of fast-food restaurants, some local restaurants (Greek, Mexican, Japanese and, as of 2018, a vegan restaurant).
+Oakhurst also has a selection of fast-food restaurants, some local restaurants (Greek, Mexican, Japanese).
+If you want some local flavor, Idle Hour Winery and Kitchen has good food and good wine.

 Hwy 120 West (from SFO, Sac)